Japanese invasion of Davao: Landing and aftermath

 The Japanese invasion force under the overall command of admiral Raizo Tanaka departed Palau on 17 December in 5 transports, escorted by the light cruiser Jintsu and six destroyers (Amatsukaze, Hatsukaze, Kuroshio, Oyashio, Hayashio and Natsushio), with the aircraft carrier Ryūjō and the seaplane carrier Chitose, and the cruisers Nachi, Haguro and Myōkō providing distant cover.
 On the afternoon of 19 December, Ryūjō launched aircraft to destroy the radio station at Cape San Augustin, and the Chitose launched reconnaissance aircraft, which flew over Davao.

 The Japanese transports arrived at Davao by midnight, and landing commenced from 0400 hours, with the Miura Detachment landing to the north, and the Sakaguchi Detachment landing to the southwest of the city.
 The only opposition was a single machine gun squad, which attacked the Miura Detachment before it was destroyed by a direct hit by a shell fired from a Japanese destroyer.
 However, since the Miura Detachment suffered casualties, Sakaguchi was forced to commit reserve forces he was holding back for the Jolo portion of the operation.
 By 1030, Col Hilsmen pulled his men out of the city northwest into the hills.
 By 1500 hours, the city and airfield were in Japanese hands, and by evening a seaplane base was established to the south of the urban area.

 On 20 December, as Sakaguchi was reorganizing his forces into nine transports for the landing on Jolo Island, he was attacked by a force of nine USAAF Boeing B-17 Flying Fortress bombers which had launched from Darwin, Australia.
 Visibility was poor, and the bombers caused little damage.
 The Jolo invasion force departed Davao of 23 December, reaching its destination on the afternoon 24 December.

 Jolo, the capital of the former Sultanate of Sulu, was defended by only 300 members of the Philippine Constabulary.
 The Japanese landed on the morning of 25 December with no resistance.

 Consequences

-The advance landings by the Japanese in southern Mindanao and the Sulu island has little to no impact on the overall campaign in the Philippines, but placed the Japanese in a good position for the planned invasion of Borneo and the Netherlands East Indies in early 1942.
+The advance landings by the Japanese in southern Mindanao and the Sulu island marked further success for them in the overall campaign in the Philippines, and helped secure the region for their invasion of Borneo and further expansions in 1942 such as to the Netherlands East Indies.
+Davao Force retreated towards Bukidnon on Jungle trails for 14 days before reaching Malaybalay with just eating monkey meat and vegetables.